bpops/timeslide/README.md

 - timeslide is very preliminary; lots of ideas on features to add
 - image size and aspect ratio in window are just for display; the saved image will be correct resolution and proportions
-- tested so far only on macOS, Python 3.7
+- tested so far only on macOS, Python 3.7 installed with homebrew